Guiding Islington residents to reduce risk of health conditions

 Next steps

-The dietician students shared their thoughts about what their thoughts are about "Overcoming barriers to healthier eating" and also shared some key messages to help make "Healthy eating easier".
-They also shared follow-up programmes & information sources for Diabetes and Looking After Your Heart / Manaing High Cholesterol.
+The dietitian students shared their thoughts about "Overcoming barriers to healthier eating" and also some key messages to help make "Healthy eating easier".
+They also shared follow-up programmes & information sources for Diabetes and Looking After Your Heart / Managing High Cholesterol.

 For any more information about the Age UK Islington pilot study, please contact Michael O'Dwyer, Head of Services - Personalised Care & Support via the Age UK Islington helpline: 020 7281 6018.